 Having established relationships with clients and customers who have bad credit histories may cost you business.
-Although, you can take steps to protect your interests.
+You can, however, take steps to protect your interests.
 The following suggestions may help accounts get paid on your terms instead of your customer’s terms.

 It’s always a good idea to obtain your potential customer’s credit report before you extend them credit.
 The reports shows historical payment data, bankruptcy records, any lawsuits, liens and court judgments against a company, and a risk rating that predicts how likely the person is to pay their bills.
 Even if your prospective customer has little or no credit history, running a credit report is still worthwhile because it will reveal relevant data such as bankruptcy filings, corporate records, fictitious business name filings, court judgments and tax liens.

 Remember that if you limit yourself to only doing business with companies with spotless credit records, your pool of potential clients would be quite small!
 Unfortunately, you often have no choice but to do business with anyone who wants to do business with you.
 Yet even then, you don’t always have complete control of the terms of your sales agreements.
 The reality is that your biggest and best clients may want to be billed quarterly and then have 60 days to pay you.
 You certainly don’t want to cut off those clients.

 While you don’t want to destroy any potential or established business relationships by laying down strict payment terms, you must take some control of your account receivables to avoid wreaking havoc with your cash flow.
 You’re not a bank, after all.

 These five steps can help your cash flow without endangering it.